i-brnrd/patchLSD/TASK.md

 The task plays through all 90 trials unless [paused & resumed](#pausing).
 On completion, there is an option to download and save the [behavioural data](#behavioural-data) as a `.zip` (as well as being recoverable from the device-specific [locally stored](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html) data).

-### Leave-Stay Decision & Feedback
+### Leave-Stay Decision (LSD) & Feedback
-After the [changing patch](/Assets/Resources/RewardData/rew2ld.csv) is presented, a question mark is shown on screen for 2s to indicate the start of the decision phase.
+After the first part of the [changing patch](/Assets/Resources/RewardData/rew2ld.csv) is presented, a question mark is shown on screen for 2s to indicate the start of the decision phase.\
-**Leave Stay Decision**: two buttons are diplayed (one for leave, one for stay, positions switch randomly).\
+Then **'Leave'** and **'Stay'** options are presented (positions switch randomly).\
-Once a decision is made via selecting an option, the choice is [recorded](), and is highlighted in yellow for 2 seconds.\
+When an option is chosen, the choice is [recorded](#data) and highlighted in yellow for 2 seconds.\
-To shorten the experiment, 60% of trials are truncated post LSD.
-If a trial has not been selected for [truncation](#order-randomisation) then the patch chosen is presented; and feedback follows.
-If the trial has been selected for [truncation](#order-randomisation) then the post Leave Stay Decision patch is not shown, and the feedback is presented immediately.
+To shorten the experiment, 60% of trials are [truncated](#order-randomisation)  post LSD.
+If a trial is not truncated, the patch chosen at LSD is presented; and feedback follows.
+If the trial is truncated, then the post Leave Stay Decision patch is not shown, and the feedback is presented immediately.

 Feedback takes the form of points calculated as follows: